 Before Asking, Do Your Research on Abandoned Buildings

-Locating the Property Owner of Abandoned Buildings
+Locate Property Owners of Abandoned Buildings

 Convincing the Owner to Say Yes